On the chromatic localization of the homotopy completion tower for $\mathcal{O}$-algebras: Proof of Theorem

 \end{cor} \begin{proof} The composite of the first three ($\Sigma_n$-equivariant) maps of \eqref{eqn_non_equivariant_commuting} induces the desired map. \end{proof}

 Though discovered independently, a result similar to the following appears in unpublished work by John E. Harper in collaboration with the first author and Yu Zhang.

-\begin{lem} Suppose $\capO$ is as in Theorem \ref{thm_main_lemma_1}.
-Let $Y$ be a cofibrant $\capO$-algebra and $R$ a commutative ring spectrum for which the pairing map $R \wedge R \weto R$ is a weak equivalence.
-Then the map in Corollary \ref{cor_commute_r_outside_o} is a weak equivalence. \end{lem} \begin{proof} By assumption, for any $n \geq 0$, the multiplication map $R^{\wedge n} \weto R$ is a weak equivalence.
-Since $Y$ was assumed to be cofibrant, we have that $Y^{\wedge n}$ is as well.
-Hence, the map $R^{\wedge n} \wedge Y^{\wedge n} \weto R\wedge Y^{\wedge n}$ is a weak equivalence.
-The assumption that $\capO$ is $\Sigma$-cofibrant implies that $\capO[n]$ is projectively cofibrant and so the functor $\capO[n] \wedge_{\Sigma_n}-$ preserves weak equivalences.
+\begin{lem} Suppose $\capO$ and $R$ are as in Theorem \ref{thm_main_lemma_1}.
+Let $Y$ be a cofibrant $\capO$-algebra and $R$ a commutative ring spectrum for which the pairing map $R \wedge R \weto R$ is a weak equivalence and which is cofibrant in $\Spectra$.
+Then the map in Corollary \ref{cor_commute_r_outside_o} is a weak equivalence. \end{lem} \begin{proof} It follows from our assumptions and \cite[7.12]{Harper_Hess} that the multiplication map $R^{\wedge n} \weto R$ is a weak equivalence for any $n \geq 0$.
+Similarly, since $Y$ was assumed to be cofibrant, we know that $Y^{\wedge n}$ is as well and so the map $R^{\wedge n} \wedge Y^{\wedge n} \weto R\wedge Y^{\wedge n}$ is a weak equivalence.
+The assumption that $\capO$ is $\Sigma$-cofibrant implies that $\capO[n]$ is projectively cofibrant and so the functor $\capO[n] \wedge_{\Sigma_n}(-)$ preserves weak equivalences.
 By considering the injective stable model structure (see \cite[5.3]{Hovey_Shipley_Smith} and \cite[III.4.13]{Schwede_book_project}) on $\Spectra$, in which every object is cofibrant, it follows that the map